Sorting an Array in PHP

 #)

-To sort associative arrays in ascending order by key, you can use the ksort() function:
+To sort associative arrays in ascending order of keys, you can use the ksort() function:

 PHP ksort() Example